 });

-// Hide the image popup container, but only if the user clicks outside the image
+// Hide the image popup container if user clicks outside the image

 }